 BAE Systems sustains high quality engineering and manufacturing jobs in clusters around the UK, both in the defence aerospace sector and adjacent sectors.
 It delivers advanced skills in the industrial base that have proven wider application and benefit in other sectors.

-- Across the Team Tempest partners there are more than 1,800 employed on Tempest, set to increase to more than 2,500 people by next year.
+- Across the Team Tempest partners there are more than 2,000 employed on the Tempest programmes.

 - Continued collaboration with key universities and direct investment in training capabilities

 - The four core partners have already engaged with more than 600 suppliers, SMEs and academic institutions across the UK as part of that mission

 Tempest is a once in a generation opportunity for the next generation of highly skilled engineering, technologies and thinkers to make their mark on history.